VishalChouhan17/firstcontribution/README.md

 We'll dive into a number of basic HTML concepts, including:

 * Creating an HTML page
-* Using classes to organize your page and tie in styles
-* Using headings to denote importance
+* Using classes to organize your page and tie in style  Using headings to denote importance
 * Adding text using paragraphs
 * Creating links so users can contact you